cosinekitty/astronomy/source/js/README.md

 to one of the eight user-defined stars `Star1`..`Star8`.

-A star that has not been defined through a call to `DefineStar` defaults to the coordinates RA=0, DEC=0.
+A star that has not been defined through a call to `DefineStar` defaults to the coordinates RA=0, DEC=0 and a heliocentric distance of 1 light-year.
-Once defined, the star keeps the updated coordinates until a subsequent call to `DefineStar` replaces the coordinates with new values.
+Once defined, the star keeps the given coordinates until a subsequent call to `DefineStar` replaces the coordinates with new values.

 | Param | Type | Description |